Madhavan11601828/Conversion-of-an-Image-into-Cartton/README.md

 #### Step-11(iii): Develop the save button in the main window of the application.
 The steps-11(i)(ii)(iii) will be made with the aid of TKINTER library.

+### Limitations
+1. Selct the image with good quality
+2. Select the image with light colored background.